A Guide to Shaving Your Head with Acne

 You've got your razor in hand, but your scalp is dotted with acne - now what?
 Shaving over pimples is like navigating a minefield - one false move, and kaboom!

-So, do you quit shaving due to acne-prone skin?
+So, do you quit shaving because of bald head pimples?

 Should I Shave My Head If I Have Acne?

-It depends on what type of acne you have.
-Understanding your specific condition is key.
-You can still shave if your scalp has a few pesky pimples.
-Just follow some essential steps to minimize irritation (we'll show you how later).
-Although these cases are rare, it's a different story if you have inflamed cystic acne.
-Put your shaver down in this case, and let your scalp calm down a bit before shaving.
+You can still shave if you have a few pimples.
+Just follow some steps (we'll show later) to minimize irritation.
+If you have inflamed cystic acne, put your shaver down and let your scalp calm down a bit before shaving.
 Remember, your comfort and skin health come first!

-Step-by-Step Guide to Shaving Your Head with Acne-Prone Skin
+Step-by-Step Guide to Shaving Your Head with Acne

 Preparation

-Before you even think about picking up that razor, remember that preparation is the key to a safe shave with acne-prone skin.
-This crucial step will ensure you're fully informed and ready for your shave.
+Before you pick up that razor, remember that preparation is the key to a safe shave with acne-prone skin.

 Apply anti-acne shaving cream formulated for sensitive skin.
 Fragrance-free is a good option with soothing ingredients like aloe vera or chamomile.